Payroll & Billing in Time Processing

 Payroll reason code in Update rates and hours in Time processing in Schedule Xpress

-It's important to note that if a rate is overridden (red box), the new rate will be highlighted in red within the Reg Pay rates column.
+It's important to note that if a rate is overridden, the new rate will be highlighted in red within the Reg Pay rates column.

 Updating shift hours that do not match original shift hours